d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 4. Rename multiple files at once by asking only for keywords
 ..
 5. Rename multiple files based on their front matter
 ..
 6. Rename a file by changing only its file type
 ..
+7. Rename a file by adding or removing keywords interactively
+..
+8. Rename a file by adding or removing a signature interactively
-7. Faces used by rename commands
+..
+9. Faces used by rename commands
 5. The file-naming scheme
 ..
-1. Sluggified title, keywords, and signature
+1. Sluggification of file name components
 ..
-2. Contol the letter casing of file names
+2. User-defined sluggification of file name components
 ..
 3. Features of the file-naming scheme for searching or filtering
 6. Front matter
 ..
 1. Change the front matter format
 ..
 2. Regenerate front matter
 7. Linking notes
 ..
 1. Adding a single link
 ..
-2. Insert links matching a regexp
+2. The `denote-org-store-link-to-heading' user option
 ..
-3. Insert link to file with signature
+3. Insert link to an Org file with a further pointer to a heading
 ..
-4. Insert links from marked files in Dired
+4. Insert links matching a regexp
 ..
-5. Link to an existing note or create a new one
+5. Insert link to file with signature
 ..
-6. The backlinks’ buffer
+6. Insert links from marked files in Dired
 ..
-7. Writing metanotes
+7. Link to an existing note or create a new one
 ..
-8. Visiting linked files via the minibuffer
+8. The backlinks’ buffer
 ..
-9. Link to a note or create it if missing
+9. Writing metanotes
 ..
+10. Visiting linked files via the minibuffer
+..
+11. Link to a note or create it if missing
+..
+12. Convert `denote:' links to `file:' links
-10. Miscellaneous information about links
+..
+13. Miscellaneous information about links
 8. Choose which commands to prompt for
 9. Fontification in Dired
 10. Automatically rename Denote buffers